 - Have on file with the Office of Safety and Security Services a signed Covered Vehicle Use Agreement.

 Each employee or student requesting permission to operate a Covered Vehicle will obtain their own driving record from the DMV.
-Persons with out-of-state driver’s licenses will have to contact their home state driver’s licensing authority for driver’s license records.
-This report will be obtained annually, with any associated fees paid by the Authorized Driver’s department.
+Persons with out-of-state driver's licenses will have to contact their home state driver's licensing authority for driver's license records.
+This report will be obtained every three years, with any associated fees paid by the Authorized Driver's department.
 Any subsequent accidents or violations may require further training or revocation of privilege to operate a Hamline University Covered Vehicle.
 All driving records obtained will be considered confidential information.

-Find further information on obtaining a driving record from the Minnesota Department of Motor Vehicles.
+Visit the Minnesota Department of Public Safety website for further information on obtaining a driving record from the Minnesota Department of Motor Vehicles.

 All drivers who submit their driving records and complete the required training will receive a copy of this policy and will be responsible for complying with the requirements.